My Sixteen Sons

 My Sixteen Sons (German: Meine 16 Söhne) is a 1956 West German musical drama film directed by Hans Domnick and starring Lil Dagover, Karl Ludwig Diehl and Else Reval.
 The film's sets were designed by the art director Gabriel Pellon.

 Synopsis

 Frau Giselius hosts a music competition in Bremen in memory of her son who was killed in the Second World War.
-She promote wider European harmony she invites four string quartet, two from Germany and one each from France and Switzerland.
-She affectionatly refers to the competitors as her "sixteen sons".
+To promote European harmony, she invites four string quartets, two from Germany and one each from France and Switzerland.
+She affectionately refers to the competitors as her "sixteen sons".